recs['clear_all'] should be clear as an array

 (issue imported from #M4367)

-#1 Updated by Bjrn Kraus about 10 years ago
+#1 Updated by Bjrn Kraus over 10 years ago

 I know this feature in TYPO3 isn't used by many users.
 But since it is a small bug and easy to fix (patch is included ;-)), it would be cool to have it in the 4.0.3 release.
 Thx!

-#2 Updated by Graham Solomon about 10 years ago
+#2 Updated by Graham Solomon over 10 years ago

 I have uploaded this as a .diff for the developers.

 Just realised I ran the diff command the wrong way around, please look at the diff in reverse :)

-#3 Updated by Bjrn Kraus almost 10 years ago
+#3 Updated by Bjrn Kraus about 10 years ago

 Bug still present in 4.0.3rc1.
 Patch (1 line of code) is included.

-#4 Updated by Michael Stucki almost 10 years ago
+#4 Updated by Michael Stucki about 10 years ago

 You as the reporter did not confirm that the problem is solved, that was probably the main reason why I didn't look at it yet - sorry.

 I think this requires some testing and shouldn't just be applied.
 Therefore, it would require a 2nd RC only for this change.
 Is it worth the hassle?
 I'll try to bring it into 4.0.4 / 4.1

 #5 Updated by Bjrn Kraus about 10 years ago

 Please have a look at function record_registration().
 You will see that 'recs' is treated as an array.
 If the array is reseted as a string ($this->setKey('ses','recs','')), the code afterwards will obviously fail.